moq-wg/moq-transport/draft-ietf-moq-transport.md

 Alternatively, objects 1 and 2 could be in one peep and 3 in another.
 The optimal choice would depend on the dependencies of later objects.

-An original publisher might not follow these guidelines.
-Reasons would include implementation complexity, lack of foreknowledge of the dependencies of further objects, the knowledge that the transport is WebTransport over HTTP/2 (thus introducing head-of-line blocking across streams), or knowledge of low session stream limits that require aggregation of independent objects into the same stream.

-For the purposes of peep assignment, the dependencies of objects with non- normal status are described in {{object-status}}.

 ## Groups {#model-group}